 Two singers, one voice.

-The Cadleys are one of the most skilled and entertaining acoustic bands in the Northeast.
-John and Cathy's duet singing follows in the tradition of great male-female duets like Ian & Sylvia, George Jones and Tammy Wynette, and Emmylou Harris and Gram Parsons, they show how two voices blended in seamless harmony can produce one powerful sound.
+The Cadleys are one of the most popular acoustic bands in the Northeast.
+Following in the tradition of great male-female duets like George Jones and Tammy Wynette, Gillian Welch and David Rawlings, and Emmylou Harris and Gram Parsons, John and Cathy show how two voices blended in seamless harmony can produce one powerful sound.

-Laying down the groove is award-winning bassist John Dancks, who recently took that distinction even further with his induction into the SAMMY (Syracuse Area Music) Hall of Fame.
-Rounding out the band is Perry Cleaveland, one of the most in-demand mandolin players in Upstate New York.
+Rounding out the band is first-call veteran bassist John Dancks, a member of the Syracuse Area Music Hall of Fame, and Perry Cleaveland, one of the most in-demand mandolin players in Upstate New York.
 Perry’s virtuoso playing has been featured in just about every prominent acoustic act in the area, recorded and live, bluegrass and otherwise.

 - John Cadley, vocals, guitar, mandolin

 John began playing guitar at the age of 13 after hearing a recording of the Kingston Trio—and he’s been performing ever since.
 Beginning in folk music, he moved on to bluegrass and then country music, playing with such seminal Northeast bands as the Down City Ramblers, Cross Creek, Texas Hots, and The Lost Boys.